Improved Streaming Algorithm for Fair $k$-Center Clustering: Post-streaming Stage of Fair -Center

-Combining Case (1), (2) and (3), we eventually achieve a complete streaming algorithm for fair $k$-center provided that $r^*$ is known.
+Combining Cases (1), (2) and (3) with the streaming stage, we eventually achieve a complete streaming algorithm for fair $k$-center provided that $r^*$ is known.
 For the space complexity, the algorithm stores $m=2$ independent center sets for each case where each independent center set has $O(k)$ points, so it consumes a space complexity of $O(k)$.
-We next analyze the update time of the algorithm.
-In the streaming stage, upon the arrival of each point $i$, the algorithm needs to verify its distance to every point within the current independent center sets, which contains $O(k)$ points.
-So the update time is $O(k)$.
+However, as $r^*$ is actually unknown, we need an $O(\log \alpha)$ multiplicative factor over the memory complexity, where $\alpha$ is the aspect ratio that is the ratio between the maximum and minimum distance between the points of $S$.
 Combining Thm.~\ref{thm:the last fairness constraints}, we have:

-\begin{corollary} Provided $r^*$ is known, fair $k$-center admits a streaming algorithm that achieves a ratio 5, consumes $O(k)$ memory and $O(k)$ update time. \end{corollary}
+\begin{corollary} When $r^*$ is unknown, fair $k$-center admits a streaming algorithm with an approximation ratio $5+\epsilon$ and a memory complexity $O(k\log \alpha)$. \end{corollary}

-Moreover, as $r^*$ is actually unknown, we need a $O(\log n)$ multiplicative factor over the memory complexity and overall runtime \cite{guo2025near}.
-So the algorithm consumes $O(k\log n)$ memory and $O(nk \log n)$ runtime in total.

-Notably, the approximation ratio 5 is tight according to the example in the appendix.
-We can easily extend the algorithms respectively for Cases~(2) and Cases~(3) and obtain an algorithm for general $m$.
-Moreover, the streaming algorithm can be tuned to approximate the offline fair $k$-center with a ratio $3$ (shown in the appendix).
+Notably, we can extend the algorithms respectively for Cases~(2) and Cases~(3) and obtain an algorithm for general $m$ (See the extended algorithm in the full version).